Altius/Vocabulary/README.md

 Various analysis and visualization efforts are demonstrated in the `notebooks` directory using Jupyter notebooks.
 Requisite data are stored in the `data` directory, when possible.
 Several larger files that are incompatible with Github are available through [Zenodo](https://doi.org/10.5281/zenodo.3752359).
+Supporting scripts to obtain peak or signal data for new unseen biosamples are available in `scripts`.

 Authors: Alexander (Sasha) Muratov & Wouter Meuleman